-Summer’s coming this weekend.
-You know what that means.
+You know what it means when summer’s coming.
 Shorts.
 T-shirts.
 Lighter clothes.
 And concealment issues.
 The time of year when even the most ardent caliber warriors make compromises.
 If you’re in the market for something smaller and lighter than your usual 1911 carry piece, you need to check out the Taurus PT 738 TCP.
 No, it’s not the first .380 ultra-compact that comes to mind.
 But despite being on the very bottom end of the MSRP scale of pocket .380 mouse guns – with a price ranging from $199 to $249 – it’s at the top end of the scale for reliability and quality.
 A Taurus?
 Yes, a Taurus . . .

 My local range rents basically all of the .380 micro compact pistols on the market – Kahr, Diamondback, S&W, Kel-Tec, SIG, Ruger, AMT, Magnum Research, Colt, etc., etc. They’re popular rentals and popular sellers.
 Some of them have been trashed and replaced with new ones due to extreme wear and breakages.
 One had gone back to the factory a dozen times for repairs and had also been fixed in-house at least as many times before they just trashed it.
 In fact, they’re on their third example of that same gun and the same parts continue to break every thousand rounds or so (and weird parts, like the trigger return spring).

 I’m telling you this because they tell me the TCP is the most reliable pocket .380 in their rental case.
 Their renter has over 10,000 rounds through it with no breakages.
 None of the other contenders can claim that.
 The SIG P238 is, however, a close runner up (one in-house repair).
 The Ruger LCP, known as a stout little gun, comes in third (with a warranty trip or two).
 But the others don’t seem to like high round counts and rental-type abuse.